Seneca-ICTOER/OPS445/docs/A-Labs/lab8.md

 In this investigation, we explore the main components of the Ansible configuration management system and its operating environment.
 We also study a simple playbook for managing the configuration of a CentOS 7.x VM.

 You need at least two Linux systems for this lab: your control machine and your assigned VM in myvmlab.senecapolytechnic.ca as the managed machine.
-The Ansible package is already installed on matrix for you.

 :::tip